Data Centers in Lausanne

 Market Access, Business & Tax Climate

-Regional Market Reach: Lausanne is well-positioned to serve Western Switzerland, with low-latency connections to Geneva.
-It also acts as an effective secondary site for businesses with a primary presence in Zurich or other European hubs.
+Regional Market Reach: Lausanne is perfectly positioned to serve the French-speaking Romandy region of Switzerland.
+It also functions as an excellent secondary or disaster recovery location for businesses with a primary presence in Geneva, just 60km away.

 Natural Disaster Risk